yberg/battleship/README.md

-# battleship
+# Battleship
-A simple battleship game played on the same computer
+A simple 2-player battleship game written in HTML and JavaScript to be played on the same computer